hafizurcse/unittest-mock-aws-services/README.md

 This will install all necessary packages.

 ### 2. Importing a module
-Example: If we want to import `vfCommon` module, then:
+Example: If we want to import `commonFunc` module, then:
 ```
-const vfCommon = require('./../lib/vfCommon');
+const commonFunc = require('./../lib/commonFunc');

 ```